certtools/intelmq/docs/Bots.md

 * `misp_url`: str, URL of the MISP server
 * `significant_fields`: list of intelmq field names

+The `significant_fields` values
-The significant field values will be searched for in all MISP attribute values and if all values are found in the same MISP event, no new MISP event will be created.
+will be searched for in all MISP attribute values and if all values are found in the same MISP event, no new MISP event will be created.